Rockwell-Holbrook/ticket_to_ride/README.md

 Requirements
 Design
 Create and document the architecture of this phase.
-You should include the GUI with its view or views, the corresponding presenters, a client and server model with their classes, a poller, a server proxy, client communicator, server communicator, and server facade.
+You should include the GUI with its view or views, the corresponding presenters, a client and server com.example.shared.model with their classes, a poller, a server proxy, client communicator, server communicator, and server facade.
 Please see the supplemented Design Rubric for details.
 Capabilities